-Kiauna Rome is a marketing major with the minors information technology & professional selling.
+Kiauna Rome is a marketing major with minors in information technology & professional selling.
 As a CLC scholar for the 2017-2018 academic year, she is the vice president of the Admissions ambassadors, former president of Student Marketing Association (SMA), and a Former College of Business Ambassador & Student Government Association Senator.
 Kiauna’s UA Little Rock experience has been great!
 She feels she has learned so much about herself while being here.
 Through the CLC scholars program, she has been able to make tons of connections.
 Kiauna’s favorite experience at UA Little Rock has been, being chosen to be the student keynote speaker at the College of Business Alumni Luncheon.
 After graduation, she hopes to be working for Amazon!

 Tyren Tidwell is a marketing major.
 As a Senior CLC scholar for the 2017-2018 academic year, he is a UPC Committee Executive and Associate Justice for SGA.
 In addition, for the years 2016-2017, he was a College of Business Ambassador and Vice President of Student Marketing Association.
 Tyren’s experience at UA Little Rock has been surprisingly great.
 Although being an introvert, he found himself taking on more and more responsibility every year.
 He has made a lot of connections and great friends.
 The college of business has introduced him to so many companies that could offer him very good jobs.
 With help from the UA Little Rock faculty, he was able to find himself his freshman year.
 With the CLC scholars program, Tyren was encouraged to open up and get to know more people.
 He has met great people through the program and has grown increasingly confident in his interpersonal communication.
 In addition, he has learned to appreciate volunteering with different organizations.
 He believes that volunteering as a CLC scholar was fun because CLC is a very diverse group.
 Recently, Tyren has been recognized by a National Student Leadership organization and asked to attend the National Student Leadership Forum in Washington, D.C. in October of 2017.
 After Graduation, he plans to work with different companies as a market research analyst.